 Think about how many hours your shears spend in your hand.
 The handle design is all about ergonomics, ensuring you can work comfortably and reduce the risk of conditions like carpal tunnel syndrome.
 There are several types of handle designs, but the most common are opposing (straight), offset, and crane.
 Opposing handles are classic but can cause more strain on your thumb and wrist.
 Offset and crane handles are designed to put your hand in a more natural, open position, which is a lifesaver during long days.
 The right handle for you depends on your cutting style and what feels most comfortable, so don't be afraid to try a few different styles to see what works best.

-Shear Size and Weight
+Getting the Shear Size and Weight Just Right

 Choosing the wrong size is one of the most common mistakes professionals make when buying new shears.
 The right size gives you maximum control and precision.
 A good rule of thumb is to measure the blade against your middle finger and the overall length against your palm.
 Generally, shorter shears (4.5 to 5.5 inches) are great for detailed work, like cutting around the ears or refining a fade.
 Longer shears (6 inches and up) are ideal for techniques like scissor-over-comb and blunt cutting.
 The weight and balance are just as important.
 The shears should feel balanced in your hand, not too heavy at the tip or the handle, allowing for smooth, effortless movement.

-Tension and Finger Fit
+Checking for Proper Tension and Finger Fit

 For your shears to perform at their best, the tension needs to be just right.
 If it’s too loose, the blades will fold the hair; if it’s too tight, you’ll cause unnecessary wear on the blades and your hand.
 You should perform a tension test weekly by holding one handle and lifting the other to a 90-degree angle, then letting it drop.
 The blade should close about two-thirds of the way.
 Equally important is the finger fit.
 Your thumb and ring finger should fit snugly into the openings without slipping.
 Most quality shears come with removable finger inserts to help you customize the fit, giving you better control and stability with every cut.